 Green Lake is one of 14 lakes and ponds in Maine in which arctic charr exist and reproduce.
 It has never been firmly established that Arctic charr are native to Green Lake as Arctic charr were stocked in the late 1800's, however, Green Lake does now support a wild population of Arctic charr that appears to be genetically distinct from the Floods Pond fish believed to have been used for stocking.
 (NFC 2019) .
 Arctic charr have a varied diet which is commonly adapted to feeding on a given prey which is available in a lake or pond.
 They are a cold water fish that is susceptible to over-harvesting and invasive species.
 (Charr 2021)

 The following migratory fish were identified during scoping: alewife, American eel, American shad, Atlantic salmon, blueback herring, and sea lamprey.
 With the exception of landlocked salmon and American eel, none of these are currently present in Green Lake.
 These species are all migratory fish that have potentially been present in the Union River.
 Atlantic salmon are discussed in the Threatened and Endangered Species section below.
 The others will be discussed in this section.

+More information on diadromous fish is included in GLWP’s response to MDMR’s comments on the Project FLA.
+The information is mainly on pages 7-14 of that document.

 Affected environment